ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/2capitalpunishment/2-Abbreviated-Installation.md

 > The `[No Delete]` tag has recently been having issues.
 PLEASE BACK UP YOUR TALE OF TWO WASTELANDS OUTSIDE OF YOUR CAPITAL PUNISHMENT FOLDER

 2.)
 Make sure Steam is fully closed, then run the Tale of Two Wastelands Launcher.
-Set the paths for where your `Fallout 3`, `Fallout NV`, & `[NoDelete] Tale of Two Wastelands` main directories are located, then press install (This takes a while)
+Where it says to set your paths, set them to where your `Fallout 3`, `Fallout NV`, & `[NoDelete] Tale of Two Wastelands` main directories are located, then press install (This takes a while)

 3.)
-After the TTW Launcher successfully completes the installation, zip up the `[NoDelete] Tale of Two Wastelands` folder.
+After the TTW Launcher successfully completes the installation, use 7Zip, Winrar, or Windows Explorer to zip up the `[NoDelete] Tale of Two Wastelands` folder into an archive.
 You may now safely delete Fallout 3 from your computer.

 4.)
-When Wabbajack successfully completes installing the modlist, drag this 7zip into your `Capital Punishment/Downloads` directory.
+When Wabbajack successfully completes installing the modlist, drag the Zipped Archive you just made into your `Capital Punishment/Downloads` directory.
 Go back to your main `Capital Punishment directory`, then open up `Mod Organizer 2`

 5.)
-For each profile you open, a dialog box will popup saying that your fallout.ini & falloutprefs.ini are missing and that it will take them from your Vanilla game folder press okay.
-Another box will pop upafter this regarding the read only flag. **ALWAYS** select 'Clear the Read Only Flag'

-6.)
 On the right hand side, sort by Filetime until you see your `[NoDelete] Tale of Two Wastelands.7z` at the top.
 Drag and drop this to the top of the lefthand separator `PUT TALE OF TWO WASTELANDS HERE`

 ## ![](https://github.com/TheMrNewVegas/TheMrNewVegas.github.io/assets/112358568/b82eeb7e-aefc-4ee2-80b7-11956054f964) Preconfigured Save Setup